 The goal of meditation is to experience and merge with the Divine Presence.
 When we are able to hear Aum we are touching into this Presence.
 If indeed you are hearing an aspect of Aum you will feel a great sense of upliftment and you should concentrate on this sound and dissolve your little self into it.

 I have given you an in-depth description of these cosmic sounds so you can assess for yourself whether what you are hearing is of a Divine nature.
-We certainly can hear sounds in meditation that are not divine.
+It is certainly possible to be be hearing sounds during meditation that are not divine.
 If what you are hearing in unpleasant and not uplifting I would say you may not be hearing some aspect of Aum.
 Your word ‘attack’ suggests a negative experience.
 Sometimes our ears produce unpleasant sounds due to some damage to them such as exposure to very loud noise in the past.
 If this is the case, it is best if you direct you concentration to your meditation technique and to the point between the eyebrows rather than the sound.
 The sound may fade eventually as your attention in not on it.

 I hope this is helpful,